Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

-To support the investigation of code translation among diverse PLs, we follow existing practices \cite{livecodebench,pseudoeval} to collect correct user-written solution programs that can pass all the tests on LiveCodeBench, for all six PLs.
-These solution programs are used as the source programs to translate.
-Among all 381 LeetCode problems from LiveCodeBench, we excluded 16 problems with incorrect tests identified by \citet{pseudoeval}.
+To support the investigation of code translation among diverse PLs, we follow existing practices \cite{livecodebench,pseudoeval} to collect user-written solution programs that can pass all the tests on LiveCodeBench, for all six PLs.
+These solution programs are used as the original programs to translate.
+Among all 381 LeetCode problems from LiveCodeBench-v5, we excluded 16 problems with incorrect tests identified by \citet{pseudoeval}.
 We also excluded another 42 problems lacking solutions in at least one of the six PLs on LeetCode.
-This results in 116 easy problems, 160 medium problems, and 47 hard problems.
-Note that, for each problem, LiveCodeBench does not provide corresponding solution programs and only supports the evaluation of Python solutions.
-We collect the solution programs in six PLs and extend the evaluation scaffold to all six studied PLs via execution-based validation, following \citet{pseudoeval} (who extended the support of C++ and Rust).
-We open-source these materials to facilitate future research on code translation~\cite{artifact}.
+This results in 116 easy problems, 160 medium problems, and 47 hard problems. {The solution programs of harder problems typically include more complex solving logic and implementations \cite{livecodebench}.
+As shown in \Cref{table: programdiffinfo}, the average abstract syntax tree (AST) node count and API invocation count\footnote{The statistics are based on counts of all AST nodes and external function calls identified by \textit{tree-sitter}~\cite{tree-sitter}, respectively.} of solution programs for medium/hard-level problems are 1.7x--1.9x / 3.1x--3.9x and 1.7x--2.2x / 2.5x--5.7x as those of easy-level problems across six PLs, suggesting that the harder tasks present higher translation complexity \cite{repoleveltransarxivsyt}.} Note that, for each problem, LiveCodeBench does not provide corresponding solution programs and only supports the evaluation of Python solutions.
+We collect the solution programs in six PLs and extend the execution-based evaluation scaffold to all six studied PLs.

 Finally, we constructed a code translation dataset based on 323 LeetCode problems in LiveCodeBench.
 For each problem, there are six validated solution programs in distinct PLs and corresponding tests.
 Each validated solution program is taken in turn as the original program for translation into the other five PLs, formulating 9,690 translation tasks involving 6$\times$5=30 source-target PL pairs.
 All LLM-translated programs in target PLs will be evaluated by tests provided by LiveCodeBench \cite{livecodebench}.